 Priority

-If you want to manipulate field values before other actions run, select ‘Before’.
+If you want to manipulate field values before other actions run, select Before submission created or Before other actions.

-If you want to use the data after other actions have run (For example, to obtain a Zendesk ticket ID), select ‘After’.
+If you want to use data other actions have created (For example, to obtain a Zendesk ticket ID), select After other actions.

 Writing Hooks